Product Experience of Password Creation

 UX Copy

-We decided against using language such as ‘your password must contain’ as it would sound mandatory.
-Instead, we tried to suggest ways to improve their password security, by using text such as ‘Strong password should contain...’ so it sounded more like a motivating while maintaining a professional tone, encouraging users to improve their passwords without sounding forceful.
+I decided against using language such as ‘your password must contain’ as it would sound mandatory.
+Instead, I tried other options to improve their password security, by using text such as ‘Strong password should contain...’ so it sounded more like a motivating while maintaining a professional tone, encouraging users to improve their passwords without sounding forceful.

 Copy